 He was discerning those rites that would please the Supreme Being and bring his students closer to God from those that might be nice, but weren't so necessary.

-And offering to the Supreme Being is an essential practice (though unfortunately not taught in today's ecclesiastical institutions) because by making an offering to the Supreme Being we are extending ourselves to the Supreme Being: We are communicating that we want to get closer to God - to come to know Him and learn to love Him and please Him.
+And offering to the Supreme Being is an essential practice (though unfortunately not taught in today's sectarian institutions) because by making an offering to the Supreme Being we are extending ourselves to the Supreme Being: We are communicating that we want to get closer to God - to come to know Him and learn to love Him and please Him.

 What does a gift communicate to someone?
 What does someone think when we offer them a gift - even a simple gift such as a drink of water or something to eat?
 They understand that we are extending ourselves to them.
 We want to be friends - we want to express our care for them.